 Many people with type 2 diabetes have low magnesium levels.
 A deficiency is common among those who have difficulty managing their blood sugar levels.
-Scientists have suggested there may be a link between magnesium deficiency and insulin resistance.
+Scientists

 In a 2011 study, 20 people with type 2 diabetes ate 60 g of almonds a day for 12 weeks.
 Overall, they saw improvements in:

 Some experts suggest using magnesium supplements to improve blood sugar profiles, but almonds may offer a suitable dietary source instead.